 The Verdict: Which should you choose?

-- Choose Dublin if this is your first time in Ireland and you want to tick off the major city landmarks.
+- Choose Dublin if this is your first time in Ireland and you want to visit the main attractions in Dublin.

 When is the Best Time to Visit Ireland’s Eye Island